 Education, Health and Care Plan (EHCP).
-This is the highest level of support.
-This requires a statutory needs assessment.
-SEN Support plans include targets and Support from external agencies.
+This If is the highest level of support.
+This requires a these statutory needs assessment.
+Plan SEN Support plans include targets and Support from external agencies.
 Targets My Support and provision are regularly reviewed Plan One Page Profiles provide key information about children with inclusion needs and link to specific strategies and targets.
 One Page Profile Additional support includes targeted short term interventions planned by teachers.
 Additional Support This includes typical differentiation and Support provided to all pupils in class.
-Universal Provision Measurable and achievable targets will be set, using a provision map which will be written by the class teacher.
-These interventions may be carried out by a Learning Support Assistant (LSA), by Special Needs Teachers or in class by the class teacher.
-Pupils' progress will be monitored by the member of staff delivering the intervention and the class teacher.

-If these targets are achieved then either:
+Universal Provision targets are achieved then either: